WoWAnalyzer/WoWAnalyzer/docs/stat-boxes.md

 ## StatisticBox

 StatisticBox is the default and basic statistic box that you will see in the [getting started module documentation](https://github.com/poneria/WoWAnalyzer/blob/doc-statbox/docs/a-new-module.md).

-Basic example - Simple DoT uptime box
+Here's a basic example.

 ![Agony uptime](images/agony-uptime-box.jpg)